Maranatha Christian Schools: Locations

-The campus for MCS now contains a gymnasium, a football field, soccer field, baseball field, a weight room, and computer + scientific lab rooms.
-These new baseball and soccer fields were finally added in 2019.
+The campus for MCS now contains a gymnasium, a football field, soccer field, baseball field, softball field, a weight room, computer/scientific lab rooms, and a golf putting green.
+These new baseball, softball, and soccer fields were finally added in 2019.
 The football field was also redone at the same time.
+The putting green was finished in February 2024.

 Mission and Goals

 Maranatha Christian School is a Christ-centered learning community where students experience God’s love, are equipped to fulfill God's unique call and purpose, and excel in their God-given potential through academics, arts, and athletics.
 MCS exists to provide a nurturing, comprehensive, and educational program.

 Athletics

 Maranatha Christian has the following sports: